vmthunder/spec/cachegroup.rst

 *  When removing a volume from the logical volume group, fcg also removes the cached volume accordingly.

-CacheGroup can be implemented for other caches (e.g., bcache and dm-cache) following the same procedure.
+CacheGroup can be implemented for other caches (e.g., dm-cache) following the same procedure.

+Since bcache itself supports attach and detach backing devices at runtime, we can make bcache and fcg under the same cache group interface.

 Alternatives
 ------------